inspec/inspec/README.md

 ### Unit tests

-Just
 ```bash
 bundle exec rake test
 ```
-as usual.

 ### Resource tests

-Make sure the backend execution layer behaves as expected.
+Resource tests make sure the backend execution layer behaves as expected.
 These tests will take a while, as a lot of different operating systems and configurations are being tested.

 You will require: